norm/equip/documentation/kitfile.markdown

     Outputs _TEXT_ formatted in green, surrounded by equals signs, to the width of the terminal.
 No _TEXT_ gives a line of equals signs in green.

+* alert [_TEXT_]

+    Outputs _TEXT_ formatted in magenta, and waits for the user to press [Return].
+Useful when something needs to be approved rather than done automatically.

 * clone _REPOSITORY_ [_DESTINATION_]

     ```bash